gwochy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 escaping special characters # my goodness

-echo ls -la > file-name # this overwrites and creates a file-name
+ls -la > file-name # this overwrites and creates a file-name